amatho/mupen64plus-input-gca/README.md

 The compiled plugin will be at `target/release/mupen64plus_input_gca.(dll|dylib|so)`.

-**NOTE:** The compiled dynamic library will have underscores in it's name, but m64p (linked above) will only look for plugins with hyphens.
+**Note:** The compiled dynamic library will have underscores in it's name, but m64p (linked above) will only look for plugins with hyphens.
 Just rename the file and m64p will find it.

+`bindgen` is used to generate Rust bindings for the Mupen64Plus API, found in `src/ffi/`.
+See [the `bindgen` User Guide](https://rust-lang.github.io/rust-bindgen/command-line-usage.html) for installation instructions, and [this section of the guide](https://rust-lang.github.io/rust-bindgen/requirements.html) for requirements for running `bindgen`.

 ## Contributing